Overview

 int main(int, char *[]) {

-unsigned int universe = 1; // universe to use for sending data
+unsigned int universe = 1;

 if (!ola_client.Setup()) {